-Externship courses are specific t o t he a rea of p rogram concentration and must be completed for each concentration in which a student is enrolled.
+Externship courses are specific to the a rea of program concentration and must be completed for each concentration in which a student is enrolled.
 Externship must be completed for each new program enrollment.

-Theory (Lecture) Hours: 9; Externship Hours: 171; Total Contact Hours: 180
+Theory (Lecture) Hours: 9; Externship Hours: 171;

+Total Contact Hours: 180

-Prerequisites: Completion of all other program courses with a 2.0 or higher CGPA unless permission is granted by the Executive Chef
+Prerequisites: Completion of all other program courses with a 2.0 or higher CGPA unless permission is granted by the Director of Education/Director of Culinary Operations.